groue/GRMustache/README.md

 - GRMustache considers *false* KVC key misses, and the following values: `nil`, `[NSNull null]`, `[NSNumber numberWithBool:NO]`, `kCFBooleanFalse`, and the empty string `@""`.

+The topic of booleans is not trivial.
+Check the [Booleans](https://github.com/groue/GRMustache/wiki/Booleans) wiki page.

 ### Comments `{{!...}}`

 Comments tags are not rendered.